I will always miss you, mum!

 I will never ever feel relief from this permanent weeping knot in my stomach which seeps out whenever I relive any of the countless harrowing events that I have experienced with her.
 These memories attack me from all directions, most times out of the blue and I am completely blindsided, and it hurts so much.
 I do not even have the words to describe how overwhelmingly horrific it feels.

-My eyes will never stop feeling heavy when I think of how hard life has been for her and how that knock on effect has obliterated me.
+My eyes will never stop feeling heavy when I think of how hard life has been for her and how that knock-on-effect has obliterated me.
 I don’t know who I am anymore.
-Sometimes I yearn to hear her voice, but I have to remember that it is also her voice that can instantly submerge me straight back to the nightmare I used to reside in.
+I constantly yearn for her, just to hear her voice, but I have to remember that it is also her voice that can instantly submerge me straight back to the nightmare I used to reside in.

 I do not know how this chapter ends.
-However, I do now know that experiencing repetitive unimaginable trauma has affected me more than I could have ever realised, and I would never wish that upon another human being.
+However, I do now know that experiencing repetitive unimaginable trauma has affected me more than I could have ever realised, and I would never wish that upon another human being, especially a child.

 I will always love my mum, more than she will ever possibly know.
 I would give anything for her to feel comfort, but it is impossible.
-So, now I have to allow myself time to grieve for someone who is still alive ... and the person I am grieving for is the loss of my mum.
+So, now I have to allow myself time to grieve for someone who is still alive.
+And that person I am grieving for is the loss of my mum.
 The person who brought me into the world and the person I always wanted to have a better life.

 I am so sorry, mum.
 I wish I could have made life better for you!